mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

     9                   mitoses        0.0020     0.197            0.010         0.844

-The Ridge method is based on the restriction of  βi , and the value of α is small, So we can conclude that compression is low.
-We also observe that the p-value of all parameters in the ridge method and the multiple linear regression is the same, so we find that the parameters in the two methods are equally important.
+The Ridge method is based on the restriction of  βi , and the value of α is small, So we can conclude that compression is low. the p-value for mitoses (0.844) and singleEpithelialCellSize(0.055) are not small enough so in this model these features are not significant and can be remove We also observe that the p-value of other parameters in the ridge method and the multiple linear regression almost is the same, so we find that the parameters in the two methods are equally important.

 ## Lasso